 The widget supports common imagery sources, or you can create custom oriented imagery types to support a wide range of cameras.
 Commercial companies that generate content at scale and want to create custom or automated publication workflows can learn more about the supported database schemas in the Oriented Imagery repository on GitHub.

 Use this widget to support app design requirements such as the following:

 - You want users to review asset inventory photos taken by field workers at a construction site.

 - You want users to review street-side photos that capture property damage after a natural disaster, such as a fire or hurricane, and add features that depict additional damage by digitizing features.

-- You want users to review close-range inspection images that show electrical towers from many different angles.
+- You want users to review close-range inspection images that show electrical towers from many angles.

 - You want to create a virtual prospective student college tour and provide 360-degree images along the path.

 When you add an Oriented Imagery widget, first choose a Map widget where you want the basemap to be loaded.
-Follow on by choosing an Oriented Image Catalog (OIC) that you want to view and explore, either from your own contents or from a shared group.
+Follow up by choosing an Oriented Imagery Catalog (OIC) that you want to view and explore, either from your own contents or from a shared group.

 When you include this widget in an app, the imagery viewer window provides users with the following tools for navigating and investigating imagery:

 - Spatial navigation tools designed to work with oriented imagery